TapPay/tappay-android-example/README.md

     TPDSetup.initInstance(getApplicationContext(), "APP_ID", "APP_KEY"
     , TPDServerType.Sandbox);
     ```
-3. Add below intent-filter to an Activity for receiving Line Pay Result in AndroidManifest.xml and set launch mode to "SingleTask"
+3. Add below intent-filter to an Activity for receiving LINE Pay Result in AndroidManifest.xml and set launch mode to "SingleTask"

     For example :
     ```xml